M-Yassir/AWS-Projects/Container_deployment_with_CICD/Readme.md

 Navigate to the Project Directory: cd Container_deployment_with_CICD

+Open the weather-app application in your editor

+Make sure that you have the latest version of the AWS CLI and Docker installed.

 Follow the Documentation: Check out the detailed docs to set up the app.

 ## Contributing